-A Colorado Criminal Lawyer Who Knows How Serious Robbery Charges Are
+A Denver Criminal Lawyer Who Knows How Serious Robbery Charges Are

 Maybe the situation went beyond your control.
 Or you were in the wrong place at the wrong time.
 Perhaps you trusted someone that you should not have trusted and now you are paying the price.
 There are all kinds of reasons why someone in Colorado might find themselves facing a robbery charge.